RoboSense-Robotics/robosense_ac_postprocess/README.md

 ```

 ## 4. Running

 ### 4.1 Acquiring Data
-Data can be obtained either by connecting to a  Active Camera online or by playing offline data packets for testing.
+Data can be obtained either by connecting to a Active Camera online or by playing offline data packets offline.

-#### 4.1.1 Running the Super Sensor
+#### 4.1.1 Online Data Acquisition

-Refer to the [documentation](https://github.com/RoboSense-Robotics/robosense_ac_ros2_sdk_infra/tree/main/modules/ac_driver) to run the online node for real-time data acquisition.
-Follow the documentation instructions to set the corresponding environment variables in the terminal to enable zero-copy mode or non-zero-copy mode for data acquisition.
+This is the online mode for real-time data acquisition from AC1.

+- If you are using ROS1, please refer to this [repository](https://github.com/RoboSense-Robotics/robosense_ac_ros_sdk_infra) to ensure that the `robosense_ac_ros_sdk_infra` package is built and running in your workspace.

+- If you are using ROS2, please refer to this [repository](https://github.com/RoboSense-Robotics/robosense_ac_ros2_sdk_infra) to ensure that the `robosense_ac_ros2_sdk_infra` package is built and running in your workspace.

 #### 4.1.2 Offline Data Playback
+This is the offline mode for using recorded data packets.
 Use the `ros` command to play back data packets, for example:

 ```bash
 # ROS1